PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier),
 researchers should be able to unambiguously refer to software artifacts.
-Likewise, just like researchers should publish the data they rely on in published articles, so that their peers can assess and question their work, they should publish the software that led to a particular result.
+Likewise, just like researchers should publish the data they rely on in their articles so that their peers can assess and question their work, they should publish the software that led to a particular result.
-This necessity is particular acute in areas such as numerical simulation or the development of run-time systems or compilers for HPC, since the results that are publish depend in large part on the software.
+This necessity is particular acute in areas such as numerical simulation or the development of run-time systems or compilers for HPC, since the results that are published depend in large part on software.

 # Containers to the rescue?